An illustration-based way to facilitate communication (and brainstorming) between a project team and stakeholders.

 How to do it

-Invite between six and 12 participants: stakeholders, users, and team members who need to build a shared understanding.
-Before the meeting, share applicable research, users personas (unless users will be present), and the design prompt for the exercise.
+- Invite between six and 12 participants: stakeholders, users, and team members who need to build a shared understanding.
+Before the meeting, share applicable research, user personas (unless users will be present), and the design prompt for the exercise.

 No PRA implications.
 If conducted with nine or fewer members of the public, the PRA does not apply, 5 CFR 1320.5(c)4.
 If participants are employees, the PRA does not apply.